Numerical Methods for a 2D "Bad" Boussinesq Equation: RK4, Strang Splitting, and High-frequency Fourier Modes: INTRODUCTION

 The nonlinear equation (\ref{2d_bbe}) combines the two-way propagation of the classical Boussinesq equation in one-dimensional space with a weak dependence on the second spatial variable $y$ \cite{rs_johnson}.
 As you will see in section \ref{linearized_solution}, the linearized version of (\ref{2d_bbe}) can also be shown to be ill-posed using Fourier spectral method: it has high-frequency Fourier modes that can grow exponentially in time.
 We then derive the condition that must be satisfied to avoid blow-up solution.
 First, we derive the `trimming' condition for the case of square domain (\ref{stable_condition}), before also generalize to rectangular domain (\ref{stable_condition_2}).
 Subsequently, we use this condition and apply Fourier spectral method \cite{pseudo_spectral} to solve the two-dimensional ``bad'' Boussinesq equation numerically.
 Similar to \cite{charlier_numerics}, our numerical scheme is implemented by first rewrite (\ref{2d_bbe}) as a system (\ref{system}).
 We then view the approximate solution for $u$ in terms of two-dimensional Fourier series.
 After substituting with Fourier series, we then must solve a system of ordinary differential equations in the frequency space and ``trimmed'' the Fourier modes with high enough frequencies that exceed our bound.
 We then compare our results by computing the numerical error against the exact solution presented in \cite{exact_barrera} in the form of soliton.
 We then also solve (\ref{2d_bbe}) numerically with a Dirichlet boundary condition to simulate wave reflections.
 The numerical scheme is found to provide stable and accurate enough approximation.
 The numerical results in section \ref{sec:numerical_scheme} show that the $L^{\infty}$ errors between the numerical and exact solutions are small enough: less than 3\% of the absolute initial peak $\max(|U(x,y,0)|)$ for $t \in [0,40]$.

-The solving of ordinary differential equations in frequency space involves two numerical methods: the Runge-Kutta fourth order (in frequency space) and the Strang operator splitting, both are paired with the `trimming' condition (\ref{stable_condition_2}).
+The solving of the system of PDEs involves two numerical methods: the Runge-Kutta fourth order (for solving ODEs in frequency space) and the Strang operator splitting (with exact solution in frequency space), both are paired with the `trimming' condition (\ref{stable_condition_2}).
 The Strang splitting is a method for solving a differential equation by first separating between the linear and nonlinear parts, before combining the solutions of each individual part in a particular way.
-The method has been proven to have second order convergence on the nonlinear Korteweg de Vries (KdV) equation \cite{tao_kdv} and has been tested numerically on the `good' Boussinesq equation with good accuracy \cite{strang_splitting_good_boussinesq}.
+The method has been proven to have second order convergence on the nonlinear Korteweg de Vries (KdV) equation \cite{tao_kdv} and has been tested numerically on the `good' Boussinesq equation

+with good accuracy \cite{strang_splitting_good_boussinesq}.
 In this paper, we found that the method can also be used to approximate the two-dimensional Boussinesq equation (\ref{2d_bbe}) by first writing it as a first order system.
 The numerical simulations are implemented in Octave software \cite{octave}, the code for the numerical simulations are publicly available in the author's Github repository \url{https://github.com/anbarief/Boussinesq2D_Fourier/tree/main}.